delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 by subscribing to the Code Snippets RSS Feed at http://www.delphidabbler.com/feeds/site-news-feed?id=codesnip.

+The latest news from this feed can also be displayed from the program's "Help |
+CodeSnip News" menu option.

 License & Disclaimer
 ================================================================================

 CodeSnip is made available under the terms of the Mozilla Public License v2.0.
 The license is explained in full in the file License.html that is installed with CodeSnip.
-The license can be viewed from the "Help | License" menu option or from the About Box by clicking the "End User License Agreement" link.
+A summary of the license can be viewed from the "Help | License" menu option or from the About Box by clicking the "End User License Agreement" link.

 CodeSnip is supplied on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either express or implied.
 See License.html for details.